Assets Management

 Use the Discovery Scanner, which automatically identifies and classifies asset types (laptops, servers etc.) and organizes the assets in the IT hardware inventory.

 Integrate the service desk capability with your asset management solution.
-This allows the computer and hardware inventory information to be linked with Incidents, allowing you more visibility into relevant asset data within service desk tickets.
+This allows the computer and hardware inventory information to be linked with Incidents, providing more visibility into relevant asset data within service desk tickets.

 Tag each asset within the hardware inventory by specifying its status and assigning it to specific users and technical owners.
 You can create your own tag, or put in a barcode or the QR code unique to each asset.